Payment of Wages: Michigan

 - Every time employees are paid they must be provided with a pay statement that includes certain information.
 Electronic pay statements are permitted if all employees can print them out.
 See Pay Statement Requirements.

 - Terminated employees, whether they are terminated involuntarily or they voluntarily resign, must be paid by the next regular payday.
 Accrued benefits must be paid on termination as provided in a written employment contract or employer policy.
-Penalties are imposed for violations.
+An employer that is subject to the state paid sick leave law is not required to pay out unused, accrued paid medical leave upon an employee's separation from employment.
+Penalties are imposed for violations of the law.
 See Termination Pay.

 - If an employee dies, the employer must pay all of the deceased employee's unpaid wages due to one or more of certain individuals in a specific order, unless prior to death the employee designated to the employer in writing a particular individual to receive the wages in the event of death.
 See Deceased Employee Wages.